 Brawer and the movement she unleashed have been featured in publications from Newsday to The Oregonian, from the International Herald Tribune to The Jakarta Post, from Skanska Dagbladet in Malmö, Sweden, to the mass-market Mainichi Shimbun in Japan.
 I.D. magazine selected her as one of 40 Socially Responsible Designers, and Utne Reader placed her on its list of 50 Visionaries Changing Your World.
 The Yves Rocher Foundation in Paris has honored her as a Woman of the Earth.

 Her other leadership roles include co-founding 02NYC, the first American chapter of the pioneering international environmental design organization o2, and serving as advisor to the UNESCO Social Design Network.
 She has been Environmental Chair of the Industrial Designers Society of America, a New York board member of Architects/Designers/ Planners for Social Responsibility, and a member of the Manhattan Solid Waste Advisory Board.
 She has taught at New York University, Cooper Union, and the Parsons School of Design.

 As principal of her own firm, Modern World Design, Brawer has developed innovative approaches to waste reduction, solar education, traffic calming, and community participation.
 Clients range from the Times Square Business Improvement District to Broward County, Florida, and from Manhattan Plaza to the Liberty Science Center.

 Wendy Brawer speaks on green mapping and how the Web can support green lifestyles and recreation, locality-focused ecotourism, and the citizen-driven greening of cities and communities.

-Video clips are available here, and speaking testimonials are available here.
+Video clips, speaking testimonials, and audio programs are available here.
 To explore engaging Wendy Brawer as a speaker, contact her here.
 For the most up-to-date information about Wendy, visit her website here.

 A Division Of